-- Is the article relevant and of interest to a broad genetics readership?
+- Is the article relevant and of interest to a broad pathogens readership?

-- Does the article take the discussion of the topic in a novel direction?
+- Does this article take the discussion or debate on this topic in a novel direction?

 - Are the authors' statements focused and well supported?

-- If tables, figures, and boxes have been included, do they help the reader, or are they unnecessary – conversely, if there is no figure, would one be helpful?
+- If tables and figures have been included, do they help the reader, or are they unnecessary?

 - In what ways could the article be improved?